Wilcolab/Anythink-Market-vbbsw65m/README.md

-# Python Server
+# Node.js Server

-This project contains a FastAPI server implemented in Python.
-It provides two routes for managing a task list.
+This project now contains a Node.js server implemented with Express.js, replacing the previous FastAPI Python server.
+The server provides two routes for managing a task list.

+## Migration Details

+- The backend has been migrated from Python (FastAPI) to Node.js (Express.js).
+- All API endpoints remain the same for compatibility.
+- The project structure and Docker setup have been updated to support Node.js.
+- Python-specific files have been removed or replaced.

 ## Project Structure

 The project has the following files and directories:

-- `python-server/src/main.py`: This file contains the implementation of the FastAPI server with two routes.
-It handles adding a task to a list and retrieving the list.
+- `node-server/src/index.js`: Contains the implementation of the Express.js server with two routes.
+Handles adding a task to a list and retrieving the list.

-- `python-server/src/__init__.py`: This file is an empty file that marks the `src` directory as a Python package.
+- `node-server/src/`: Directory for server source code.

-- `python-server/requirements.txt`: This file lists the dependencies required for the FastAPI server and other dependencies.
+- `node-server/package.json`: Lists the dependencies required for the Node.js server and other metadata.

-- `python-server/Dockerfile`: This file is used to build a Docker image for the FastAPI server.
-It specifies the base image, copies the source code into the image, installs the dependencies, and sets the command to run the server.
+- `node-server/Dockerfile`: Used to build a Docker image for the Node.js server.
+Specifies the base image, copies the source code, installs dependencies, and sets the command to run the server.

-- `docker-compose.yml`: This file is used to define and run multi-container Docker applications.
-It specifies the services to run, their configurations, and any dependencies between them.
+- `docker-compose.yml`: Defines and runs multi-container Docker applications.
+Specifies the services to run, their configurations, and any dependencies between them.

 ## Getting Started

-To run the FastAPI server using Docker, follow these steps:
+To run the Node.js server using Docker, follow these steps:

 - Build and start the Docker containers by running the following command: